 ASM messages support message priority.
 The priority of the message is determined by the PI interface.
 The messages are serviced in order of priority.
 Messages with the same priority are dealt with in a first in first out order.

-5.3 Data link congestion resolution
+5.3 Data link congestion prevention

 As the data link becomes loaded, the availability of transmission slots will reduce.
 When the data link is loaded to such a level as reception of ASM messages is jeopardized, measures should be taken to reduce the loading.